Cerner Technical Analysis (NASDAQ:CERN)

 Cerner Moving Average

 Moving averages show the average price of CERN stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 A key factor that impacts moving averages is the lag factor.
 The 20 day moving average of $60.48 is above the price of $59.81.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the CERN stock.
 The stock price is trading between the average and the lower band in the context of Cerner bollinger bands.

 Cerner Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Cerner MACD line is above the signal line.
+The Cerner MACD line is below the signal line.

 Cerner Relative Strength Index

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 If the RSI of CERN stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.